 What Is Online Counseling, And Who Can Benefit From It?

-Reviewer Karen Devlin, LPC
+Medically Reviewed By: Karen Devlin, LPC

-What Is Online Counseling?
+What Is Online Therapy?

-Online Counseling Through Email
+Online Therapy Through Email

-The most notable problem with this method is that it is precise because of the immediacy of real-time conversation that some of the other therapy techniques work so well.
+The most notable problem with this method is that it is precisely because of the immediacy of real-time conversation that some of the other therapy techniques work so well.
 When you're having a conversation with a therapist via video conferencing, real-time chat, or through face-to-face interaction, then you're getting immediate responses from them to whatever it is that you are saying.
 It's easier to keep a particular mindset, and it's probably going to be easier to come to some significant breakthroughs as well.
 It doesn't seem likely that you're going to get the best out of your therapy sessions through an email exchange.

-Online Counseling Through Video Conferencing
+Online Therapy Through Video Conferencing

-The main drawback is that at some point if you truly are getting over your phobias, your therapist is probably going to want you to come out from behind the screen of your phone or computer to meet with them face-to-face.
+The main drawback is that at some point, if you truly are getting over your phobias, your therapist is probably going to want you to come out from behind the screen of your phone or computer to meet with them face-to-face.
 This is not to say that you might not use video conferencing during an early phase of your treatment.
-Just know that probably at some point your therapist will want you to come in and talk with them directly.
+Just know that probably at some point, your therapist will want you to come in and talk with them directly.
 Doing so can represent a real milestone for you, but most therapists will be fine with your starting treatment through a video conference if that's what you need.

-Online Counseling Through Real-Time Chat
+Online Therapy and Counseling Through Real-Time Chat